 Do you need your oxygen concentrator only at night?

-This is also a great alternative if you also need oxygen flow during the night because of sleep apnea symptoms, or if you need a special sleep mode.
+This is also a great alternative if you even need oxygen flow during the night because of sleep apnea symptoms, or if you need a special sleep mode.
 Considering your individual needs for something like sleep apnea, you might be able to bypass the need for a CPAP machine with the SimplyFlo.

 Do you do a lot of traveling or do you move around a lot?

 If you make a lot of trips for business, if you like to do a lot of traveling from town to town, or if you live the lifestyle of someone who moves around frequently, and you only need oxygen therapy at night, the SimplyFlo is a great option.
-In the case of not needing the SimplFlo only at night, a portable concentrator would be better, because of their ability to be 100% mobile.
-If you only need a continuous flow at night, this is the most cost effective option.
+In the case of not requiring the SimplFlo only at night, a portable concentrator would be better, because of their ability to be 100% mobile.
+If you only need a continuous flow at night, this is the most cost-effective option.

 The SimplyFlo is only 8.5 lbs, which is around the same weight as many portable oxygen concentrators.
 Some portable models are even heavier, and this is because they also provide pulse dose settings, along with the continuous settings.
 If continuous is all that you need, why getting a bigger concentrator with settings you don't need?